openstax/research-wrst/README.md

 ## Configuring the database locally

 Before running the app locally, you need to configure and specify the database that will be used for logging.
 This can be done in two steps:

+Step 0: Start Postgres

+This varies from platform to platform, so refer to the documentation for your version of postgres.

 Step 1: Create a local database